Star Fort

 Written by Jack Herlocker

 Husband & retiree.
-Developer, tech writer, & IT geek.
+Author.
+Former IT geek/developer.
 I fill what’s empty, empty what’s full, and scratch where it itches.
 Occasionally do weird & goofy things.

 Responses (2)